VanLaser/analog-controls-for-armored-core-ps2/README.md

 - feature complete, but there may be bugs
 - PPF patch format for the decrypted EBOOT.BIN (_cwcheat_ version was removed, since it was unstable)
 - replays are (and will be) broken
-- only tested on PPSSPP - should work on at least PPSSPP version 1.13.2 or newer
+- only tested on PPSSPP - should work on at least PPSSPP version 1.13.2 or newer (for AC:FFI, use PPSSPP v1.16+)

 #### Install instructions (PPSSPP emulator)